Test Anxiety!

 Comparing your performance to the rest of the class.

-Self doubt – believing that your not a good test taker.
+Self doubt – believing that you’re not a good test taker.